Frequently Asked Questions

 What is my Unique ID and PIN?

 You can find your Unique ID and PIN on your postcard or email notice.
-Notices began being sent to Settlement Class Members on February 20, 2025, and will continue being sent through April 2025.
+Notices began being sent to Settlement Class Members on February 20, 2025, and finished in April 2025.
 Please be patient and make sure to check your email regularly for any notifications from the Administrator.

 If you misplaced your Notice, you may file a paper claim, which you can download here.